 Follicle-stimulating hubbub

 Synthesized by the pituitary gland.
 Stimulates the growth and maturation of ovarian follicles, estrogen secretion and ovulation.
-Gonadotropic hormones (FSH - follicle-stimulating hormone, LH - luteinizing hormone and prolactin), produced in the adenohypophysis, determine the sequence of maturation of follicles in the ovary, ovulation (egg release), development and functioning of the corpus luteum.
+Gonadotropic hormones (FSH - follicle-stimulating hormone, LH - luteinizing hormone and prolactin), produced in the adenohypophysis, determine the sequence of maturation of follicles in the ovary, ovulation (the release of the egg), the development and functioning of the corpus luteum."

 Prolactin

-This hormone prevents a new pregnancy from occurring while the baby is breastfeeding.
+This hormone prevents the occurrence of a new pregnancy while breastfeeding the baby.
 It is also involved in providing orgasm and has an analgesic effect.
-Prolactin is called the stress hormone.
-Its production increases during stressful conditions, anxiety, depression, severe pain, psychosis, and the action of adverse external factors.
+Prolactin is called a stress hormone.
+Its production increases under stressful conditions, anxiety, depression, severe pain, psychosis, and the influence of unfavorable external factors.

-All these hormones are very important for the proper functioning of the body of a woman.
+All these hormones are very important for the proper functioning of a woman’s body.
 They allow the female body to function normally.

 Features of hormonal drugs

-Such a broad concept as "hormonal drugs" includes various drugs:
+Such a broad concept as “hormonal drugs” includes various medications:

 1. Contraceptives.

-2. Treating (drugs whose action cures diseases, for example, somatotropin in childhood treats dwarfism caused by its deficiency).
+2. Treatments (drugs that cure diseases, for example, somatotropin in childhood treats dwarfism caused by its deficiency).

-3. Regulatory (various pills to normalize the menstrual cycle or hormonal levels).
+3. Regulating (various tablets for normalizing the menstrual cycle or hormonal levels).

 4. Supportive (insulin for diabetics).